adamsilver/fdpb/03-Book-A-Flight.md

 - they hide choices behind an unnecessary extra click.
 - they are not easily searchable.

 Usability expert, Luke Wobrelski, even goes as far to say that select boxes should be the ‘UI of Last Resort’[^1].
-Unsurprisngly then, we'll search for a better way.
+Unsurprisngly then, we'll look for a better alternative.

 ### Radio buttons

-Radio buttons, unlike select boxes, are generally well-understood and easy-to-use.
-Radio buttons are exposed by defualt making them easier to discover and scan.
-They are also flexible because we can put formatted content inside the label.
-This is something we'll be looking at later in the chapter.
+Radio buttons, unlike select boxes, are generally well-understood and easy-to-use, not least because they *don't hide information*.
+Everything is fully exposed making them easy to compare, scan and select.
+They're also more maleable.
+That is, they let us put whatever content in what ever format we want inside the label (more on that later).

-The problem with labels, however, is that they're not suitable when there are many of them.
+The problem with radio buttons, however, is that they're far less suitable when there are vast amounts of them.
 An airline could fly to hundreds of destinations.
-Using radio buttons create a long and unweildly interface, that the user is forced to peruse.
+Therefore, the page becomes long and unweildly, causing the user to scroll (or keyboard users to *tab*) a lot.

+Don't get me wrong, users are more than happy to scroll and we shouldn't use this as a cruch for changing course.
+But it's certainly worth while to keep exploring other options are our disposal.

 ### Search input

-A search box (`input type="search"`) is a standard text box with some extras.
-It lets users clear the contents of the field, either by tapping the x or pressing <kbd>escape</kbd>.
-With a regular text box you have to select the text and then press <kbd>delete</kbd>.
-Here's how it looks:
+A search box (`input type="search"`) is a standard text box with some added extras.
+You can clear the contents of the field, by tapping *X* or pressing <kbd>Escape</kbd>.
+With a text box (`input type="text"`) you have to select the text and press <kbd>delete</kbd> which is more tedious.

 ![Image here](/etc/)

-This is a useful approach for searching large amounts of dynamic data such as searching for a product on Amazon[^2].
-But airlines have a finite amount of destinations which we also know *in advance* of users searching.
-If we were to let users search unassisted like this, they could end up with no results due to typos.
+Using a free search box is useful when searching a large amount of dynamic data, such as searching Amazon's[^2] product catalog.
+Airelines, however, usually have a finite set of destinations known in advance of the user searching.
+Letting users search unassisted like this could easily end up with a no results page due to typos or mismatched data.

 ### An autocomplete component